Contractor Markup Margin Calculator

 |---|---|---|

-This is a planning estimate for bid review, not accounting, tax, contract, or legal advice.
-The calculation is only as good as the cost basis entered.
+This is a planning calculator for bid review, not accounting, tax, legal, or contract advice.
+The result depends on the cost basis you enter and on which costs are already included elsewhere in the estimate.

-- Sales tax, retainage, financing cost, bonding, labor burden, and local contract rules are not applied unless they are included in direct cost or overhead.
+- Sales tax, retainage, financing cost, bonding, labor burden, permit fees, and jurisdiction-specific rules are not added unless you include them in direct cost or overhead.

-- Currency changes display formatting only and do not convert exchange rates.
+- Currency selection changes display formatting only.
+It does not convert exchange rates or apply local tax rules.

 Worked Examples: